Men’s Behaviour Change Program

 Why should you attend this program?

-Often men do not have many mates they can talk about these things with.
+If you don't want to become complacent and you're committed to being a better man, a better partner, a better father and you want to be a role model within your community, this program is for you.
+Often men don't have many mates they can talk about these things with.
 The restriction of emotional expression in many men's lives can lead to:

 - a greater sense of isolation